S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v2/challenges.md

 ### Load Balancing
 - Prioritize distribution of equal-sized segments of transcoding tasks to each available node.
 - Manage workload distribution among transcoder workers to prevent overload.
-- Refine load balancing algorithms in phase two to dynamically allocate tasks based on machine performance for optimal resource utilization.

-## Out of Scope Considerations

-- Network latency optimization
-- Advanced load balancing algorithms based on machine performance

 ## Phase Two Enhancements

-- Refinement of load balancing algorithms
-- Optimization of network latency
+- Network latency optimization.
+As long as the system works in a normal amount of time, that is good enough for now.
+In stage 2 we could work on optimizing the system and making it work even faster.
+- Advanced load balancing algorithms based on machine performance.
+For now it is enough to distribute an equal amount of work to each node.
+But it is likely that some nodes will be more powerful than others.
+So in stage 2 we would work on distributing work based on how much the nodes are being utilized.